Argus LogoPLARV

 Modality calibration is untested at scale.

-Cross-modality comparability of DQI scores — whether a DQI of 0.72 on an LLM fine-tune is comparable to a DQI of 0.72 on a vision model — is an open question.
+Cross-modality comparability of ADQI scores — whether a ADQI of 0.72 on an LLM fine-tune is comparable to a ADQI of 0.72 on a vision model — is an open question.

 Future Possible Additions